Contact Us Today

-Failure to comply with the Megan's Law reporting requirement is a third degree felony offense for individuals subject to a 10 year reporting requirement.
-This is punishably by up to 7 years in prison and/or a fine up to $15,000, in addition to a new requirement for lifetime registration under Megan's law.
-For individuals subject to a lifetime registration period, failure to register under Megan's Law is a first degree felony offense, which can be punished by up to life in prison and/or a $50,000 fine, along with mandatory lifetime probation.
+Failure to comply with the Megan's Law reporting requirement is a third-degree felony offense for individuals subject to a 10-year reporting requirement.
+This is punishable by up to 7 years in prison and/or a fine up to $15,000, in addition to a new requirement for lifetime registration under Megan's law.
+For individuals subject to a lifetime registration period, failure to register under Megan's Law is a first-degree felony offense, which can be punished by up to life in prison and/or a $50,000 fine, along with mandatory lifetime probation.

 There are certain instances in which an individual convicted of a serious sex crime can face the loss of property rights.
 This applies to crimes of rape, statutory sexual assault, involuntary deviate sexual intercourse, aggravated assault and related offenses that resulted in the requirement of sex offender registration.
 The convicted person may be required to forfeit the rights to any property rights or assets that were used to implement or facilitation the commission of the sexual offense.
 This property can include computers, telephones, firearms, prescription drugs and controlled substances, motor vehicles, and anything else determined by the court.

 Law enforcement officers may seize this property upon process issued by the court determined to have jurisdiction of the person or property.
 However, property may be seized without process if the seizure is incident to an arrest or search warrant and there is also probable cause to believe that the property is or was related to the charges for which the arrest or search warrant was issued.
 The property may be returned if it belonged to someone other than the sex offender who did not have knowledge or consent of the owner.